freddie27117/porkbun-dns-manager/README.md

 ## Notes
--The only two ways to invoke the manager right now is either no arguments (./porkbun-manager) or adding the --install flag -No arguments will attempt to update your DNS record, while --install will create all the necessary files -Running --install again will delete your current json data, so only do this if you need to and make sure you have your keys saved elsewhere
+-The only two ways to invoke the manager right now is either no arguments (./porkbun-manager) or adding the --install flag

+-No arguments will attempt to update your DNS record, while --install will create all the necessary files

+-Running --install again will delete your current json data, so only do this if you need to and make sure you have your keys saved elsewhere

+-If there is any issues you can check the log file where it will have the full response from the server.